top of page

 🐾 Why Wet Food Is Essential for Your Cat’s Long-Term Health

 Wet food is one of the most important parts of a proper Bengal cat diet.
 Cats have a naturally low thirst drive because they evolved to get most of their hydration from their prey, which is about 70–75% moisture.
 Dry food, on the other hand, typically contains only around 8–10% moisture, meaning cats eating mostly kibble are almost always slightly dehydrated—even if they seem to drink water.
-Over time, this chronic low-level dehydration can put added strain on the kidneys and urinary tract, increasing the risk of urinary crystals, bladder issues, and kidney disease as they age.
+Over time, this chronic low-level dehydration can put added strain on the kidneys and urinary tract.
 Feeding wet food daily helps provide the moisture their bodies are designed to rely on, supporting proper hydration, kidney function, and overall health.
 If you want your cat to live the longest, healthiest life possible, incorporating wet food into their daily diet is one of the most important things you can do.

 The protein content in wet food can be confusing.
 It may seem like it has less, but it doesn't.
-We have a short blog post where you can learn about why wet food protein content reads less on the label.
+We have a short blog post where you can learn about why wet food protein content reads less on the label than dry food does.
+But it really has more protein than dry food.

-We recommend high-quality brands like Wellness, Nulo, Instinct, Blue Buffalo, Wilderness, Tiki Cat, etc. that use real meat as the first ingredient
+We recommend high-quality brands like Farmina, Weruva, Wellness, Nulo, Instinct, Wilderness, Tiki Cat, etc., that use real meat as the first ingredient

 🐾 Types of Food You Can Feed a Bengal Cat